Rogen Wilderness Canoe Expedition

 The highest point in Femundsmarka is Stor Svuka at 1415m.
 Femundsmarka is Norway's most southerly area of the indigenous Sami people and has been used for reindeer husbandry since the 1600s.

-Detailed information on travel options will be sent with your booking documentation.
+Detailed information on travel will be provided in response to your enquiry.
 We are happy to advise on suitable connections and assist you with any aspect of planning your journey.

 You can choose to fly to Stockholm or Gothenburg airports.
 From here, you travel by night train + bus connection to Funäsdalen.
 You can also choose to fly to Oslo airports and travel by hire car (driving time 6-7 hours).

-Ferry from Harwich to Esbjerg (Denmark) for onward train + bus connections to Funäsdalen or by car (driving time around 15 hours).
+Ferry Dover-Dunkirk or Newcastle-Amsterdam for onward train + bus connections to Funäsdalen or by car (driving time around 15 hours).